 Likely you’re familiar with the big outdoor brands of North Face and Patagonia, so here are a few other brands to check out if you’re looking to add to your travel wardrobe: Prana, Royal Robbins, Icebreaker, Columbia, UnderArmour, ExOfficio and REI.

 Fleece is another cozy layer, but use sparingly as it’s on the bulkier side.
 I also have a Nano Puff insulated jacket that folds into itself to become a pillow.
 It’s my favorite thin layer and it keeps loads of heat in.

 Here’s what I pack for my near-arctic adventures.
 These items are more geared toward time spent dog sledding, glacier hiking, polar bear watching, etc. I do usually pack at least one or two outfits that can double as city wear when you’re in say, Reykjavik or Winnipeg, so I’ll note that as well.

 *This is for a 7-10 day trip, so adjust according to your trip length and access to laundry facilities.

 - 2 pairs of long underwear: 1 super thin for under jeans, 1 medium to heavyweight for under insulated pants

 - 4-5 pairs of wool socks: you’ll need both thin liner pairs and super thick heavyweight socks so you can layer here, too.

 - 7 pairs of underwear

 - 2 sweaters: try wool, they’re thinner, warmer and easier to pack

-- 1 medium weight pullover.
-I love my REI top – it has thumbholes and zips up to my neck.
+- 1 medium-weight pullover.
+I love mine – it has thumbholes and zips up to my neck.